assyrianic/Tagha/README.md

 ### Features

 * Tagha is 64-bit as the registers and memory addresses are 64-bit. (will run significantly slower (~25%) on 32-bit OS's and drastically slower (~4x-5x) on 32-bit systems.)
-* Self-contained, everything the code base needs is packaged together and there's no dependencies except for some C standard library API.
+* Self-contained, everything the codebase needs is packaged together and there's no dependencies except for some C standard library API.
 * Tagha codebase has its own, open source implementation of libc for scripts to use (INCOMPLETE).
 * Register-based virtual machine that handles immediate values, register, and memory operations.
 * Supports 1, 2, 4, and 8 byte operations.